“You are a bloody husband to me!”

 Then came the day Moses met God out in the middle of their desert.
 Although he recognized the holiness of God and covered his face, he did not run.
 He listened and obeyed.
 And that began a new chapter in his life.

 Can you imagine the shock Zipporah must have had the day her desert prince entered their tent with a story about hearing the voice of the God of Abraham, Isaac and Jacob?
-And then he added, “O, by the way, we are going to Egypt to tell the King to set free all of his Israelite slaves.”
+And then he added, “O, by the way, we are going to Egypt to tell the Pharaoh to set free all of his Israelite slaves.”

 Take a breath Zippy!
 “Let’s get this straight.
 The Unseen God talked to you, from a bush that was on fire but did not burn.
 He is wanting you to go back to a country where a death warrant is on your head, give commands to the king, and walk away with a million people following?”
 Kudos to Zippy for boldness to travel to a foreign, hostile land just because Moses believed!